 - Get a butterfly feeder to provide homemade nectar.

 - Invest in a butterfly identification book so you can learn all about your new friends.

 Remember, one of the most important things to remember is to SKIP THE PESTICIDES!
 Not only in the butterfly garden but throughout your entire yard.
-Consider growing lemongrass to keep mosquitoes away.
-Have any other tips for planting a butterfly garden?

-Diane has a Bachelor’s degree in Microbiology with a Minor in Health Management and Policy.
-She spent many years working in cancer research, academics, and biotechnology.
+Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
+She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
-She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging as a way to share this knowledge with others.
-While passionate about health and the environment she can’t quite give up her favorite Cheetos and Diet Coke!
+She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.